IshrakAbedin/Termimage/README.md

 ---
 - [Premake 5.0 Alpha](https://premake.github.io/)

-*Premake5 is already provided for Windows in the 'premake' folder.*
+*Premake5 is already provided for Windows in the `premake` folder.*

 ## *Libraries Used*
 ---